If you’ve decided to report sexual harassment to your employer, this guide is for you. Here’s everything you need to know.

 What to do if you’re not happy with the outcome

-- The same complaint of sexual harassment can be included in an application to the Alberta Human Rights Commission.
-It investigates cases where there’s been a violation of the Human Rights Act.
+- The Alberta Human Rights Commission investigates cases where there’s been a violation of the Human Rights Act.
 If the case cannot be resolved, it may be sent to the Alberta Human Rights Tribunal.
 The tribunal can award damages.
 See How to decide whether to file a human rights complaint.
 Consider discussing your situation with a lawyer or with the Workers’ Resource Centre.

-- You may be able to bring a civil lawsuit against your employer, depending on your situation and the investigation findings.
-Consult with a lawyer who can provide you with appropriate advice based on your situation.
+- You may be able to bring a civil lawsuit against your employer.
+See How to decide whether to take legal action (and what to expect if you do).
 You must start a civil suit within two years of the harassment.
-See How to decide whether to take legal action (and what to expect if you do)

 - Your union, if you have one, might decide to bring a grievance against your employer for the way they failed to handle your report.
-It’s important that you speak with your union as soon as possible, as there may be a deadline to file a grievance, depending on your union’s collective agreement.
 See Working with your union.